-If we do not receive anticipated revenues in any year, we would still have to add space and teachers as the grade levels are added, but we would have lower costs than projected in busing, curriculum, teachers, assistants, insurance, and so on.
+If we do not receive anticipated revenues in any year, we would still have to add space and teachers as the grade levels are added, but we would have projected in than busing, curriculum, costs assistants, insurance, and so on.
 It is likely we would have to adjust administrative staffing, as well.
 We would have to cut the budget to bare bones.

-If revenue projections are not met and we cannot meet budget after adjusting, we will also consider the following options: Fundraising by board and parents.
+revenue projections are not met and we cannot meet budget after adjusting, we will also consider the following options: Fundraising by board and parents.
 Applying for grants.